 Students at The Arnewood School continually develop a passion for learning with the resilience to be successful in the wider world.
 Students are increasingly ambitious with their future prospects of career development with skills that enable them to be self-reflective, work collaboratively and be creative within a variety of environments.
 Our curriculum ensures students have appropriate qualifications to enable them to progress in their desired destinations.

-In summer 2020, 70% of our lower ability students (30 students in total, where their average key stage 2 grade was equal to or less than 4.5) completed a vocational qualification.
-96% of these students attained a pass grade and 60% gained a level 2 pass or greater.
-Students who follow our vocational qualifications attain highly, with a three year average for grade 4+ or equivalent at 97% for construction, 67% for ICT, 74% for I-Media, 98% for Hairdressing, 97% for Child development and 75% for Health and Social Care.
+In summer 2021, 75% of our lower ability students (59 students in total, where their average Key Stage 2 grade was equal to or less than 4.5) completed a vocational qualification.
+100% of these students attained a pass grade and 91% attained a level 2 pass or greater.
+Our vocational qualifications attain highly, with a three year average for grade 4+ or equivalent at 97% for construction, 61% for ICT, 70% for I Media, 98% for Hairdressing, 95% for Child development an 76% for Health and Social Care.

-Our pathways also accommodate for those with higher academic ability.
+Our pathways accommodate for the more academic ability range as well, and is actively promoted.
+In 2021, 47% were entered for the English Baccalaureate, with 35% gaining a standard pass and 22% gaining a strong pass in all pillars.
 In 2020, 42% of our school cohort were entered for the English Baccalaureate, with 36% of the school cohort attaining a standard pass and 27% attaining a strong pass in all pillars.
 In 2019, 48% were entered for the English Baccalaureate, with 31% attaining a good pass and 17% a strong pass.

-Our focus on English and Maths is also strong with 76% of our cohort in 2020 attaining a GCSE grade 4 or higher inboth English and Maths and 51% at grade 5 or higher.
+Our focus on English and Maths is also strong, with 70% of our cohort in 2021 attaining a grade 4 or greater pass in both English and Maths and 47% at grade 5 or higher.
+In 2020, 76% of our cohort attained a grade 4 or greater pass in both English and Maths and 51% at grade 5 or higher.
 In 2019 72% of our cohort attained a grade 4 or higher in Maths and English, and 38% a grade 5 or higher in both subjects.